2017 Notre Dame Fighting Irish football team: Miami (Florida)

 In a highly anticipated matchup, the Fighting Irish of Notre Dame and the Miami Hurricanes met in a crucial game that had major College Football Playoffs implications for the winner.
-Miami would prevail in a one-sided contest in which the Hurricanes defense shut down the high powered offense of Notre Dame, including Heisman candidate Josh Adams.
+Miami prevailed in a one-sided contest in which the Hurricanes defense shut down the high powered offense of Notre Dame, including Josh Adams.
 Coming into the game, the Irish had just two turnovers in the previous six games, including no turnovers during that span when quarterback Brandon Wimbush started.
 They turned it over four times in the contest that was turned into 24 points for the Hurricanes.
-A pick six by True Freshman Trajan Brady just before halftime gave Miami a commanding 27-0 lead at halftime and Notre Dame never recovered.
+A pick six by True Freshman Trajan Brady just before halftime gave Miami a commanding 27–0 lead at halftime and Notre Dame never recovered.
 The Irish had just 109 yards rushing (averaged 324 yards a game coming in), 8 points (averaged 41 points a game) and just 261 total yards of offense (averaged 440).
 With this loss, the Irish dropped out of the College Football Playoff conversation.